Read-The-Question/rtq-review/src/pages/md/papers/alderley-edge-school-for-girls--11-plus--maths--2019--sample-paper-1.md

 <div class='workings'>
 <div class='working'>

-As per the diagram, the rhombus is having its opposite sides equal, So which means the angles opposite are also equal.
+As per the diagram, the rhombus is having its opposite sides equal, Which means the angles opposite are also equal.

 As we know, the sum of angles in a triangle is $180 \degree$.